GoogleCloudPlatform/nodejs-docs-samples/dlp/README.md

 ```
 Commands:
   string <string> <replaceString>  Redact sensitive data from a string using the Data Loss Prevention API.
+  image <filepath> <outputPath>    Redact sensitive data from an image using the Data Loss Prevention API.

 Options:
   --help               Show help                                                                               [boolean]